-- 10.8.1to be educated outside the school system; - 10.8.2 for medical reasons; - 10.8.3 because they have ceased to attend; - 10.8.4because they are in custody; - 10.8.5 because they have been permanently excluded. - 10.9 Child sexual exploitation (CSE) is a form of sexual abuse where pupils are sexually exploited for money, power or status.
+- Attendance - Children with Health Needs Who Cannot Attend School - 10.9 Child Sexual Exploitation (CSE) is a form of sexual abuse where pupils are sexually exploited for money, power or status.
 It can involve violent, humiliating and degrading sexual assaults.
 In some cases, young people are persuaded or forced into exchanging sexual activity for money, drugs, gifts, affection or status.
 A significant number of pupils who are victims of sexual exploitation go missing from home, care and education at some point or are targeted by criminals involved in the illegal supply of drugs (County Lines) and serious violent crime.
-Staff training includes raising awareness of these issues and any concerns are passed to the Designated Safeguarding Lead who will make a risk assessment and refer to Local Authority First Response Children's Duty if appropriate.

-- 10.10 Child Criminal Exploitation (CCE) Criminal exploitation of children is a form of harm that can affect pupils in both a physical environment and online.
+Staff training includes raising awareness of these issues and any concerns are passed to the Designated Safeguarding Lead who will make a risk assessment and refer to Local Authority First Response Children's Duty if appropriate. - 10.10 Child Criminal Exploitation (CCE) Criminal exploitation of children is a form of harm that can affect pupils in both a physical environment and online.
 'County Lines' involves drug networks or individuals exploiting children and young people into carrying drugs and money between cities, towns and villages.
 Serious violent crime is associated with this form of criminal activity together with child sexual exploitation.
 Pupils may also be exploited into committing cybercrime or money laundering offences.
 Organised criminal groups or individuals exploit children and young people with enhanced computer skills to access digital networks and/or data for criminal and financial gain.
 Pupils with bank accounts may be persuaded to allow criminals to use their banking facilities to launder money. - 10.11 Racist / Hate Incidents -Race /Hate or faith targeted bullying can vary from ill-considered remarks to deliberate physical attacks causing serious injury.
 It is recommended that schools keep their own records and have a system for reporting such incidents via DSL.
 A hate incident is where someone has been targeted because they are seen as different, this can be because of prejudice against their age, disability, ethnic origin, gender identity, race, religion/belief or sexual orientation.
 Restorative mediation between the perpetrator and victim is a useful tool to restore balance and improve understanding of diversity.
-Serious incidents should be reported to Welfare Lead at the trust. - 10.12 Female Genital Mutilation Section 5B of the Female Genital Mutilation Act 2003 and section 74 of the Serious Crime Act 2015 places a mandatory duty on teachers along with social workers and healthcare professionals to report to the police where they discover that FGM appears to have been carried out on a girl under 18 or where a girl discloses that she has undergone FGM.
+Serious incidents should be reported to Welfare Lead at the trust. - 10.12 Female Genital Mutilation (FGM) Section 5B of the Female Genital Mutilation Act 2003 and section 74 of the Serious Crime Act 2015 places a mandatory duty on teachers along with social workers and healthcare professionals to report to the police where they discover that FGM appears to have been carried out on a girl under 18 or where a girl discloses that she has undergone FGM.
 The school's response to FGM will take into account the government guidance, "Multi-agency statutory guidance on female genital mutilation" April 2016.
 Staff will also follow the established safeguarding procedure by reporting any such concerns to the Designated Safeguarding Lead and a report must also be made to the Police.